TrevourGuild/TrevourGuild/README.md

 ### Heres what I'm working on 👋

 - 🔭 I’m currently working on ...
-Graduating Lambda School
+Finding a Fullstack Engineering job!
 - 🌱 I’m currently learning ... python
 - 👯 I’m looking to collaborate on ...
 Any projects
 - 🤔 I’m looking for help with ... python